 specific account and our request is returned by your bank as ‘unpaid’ on more

-than two occasions, then we will ask you for payment by card for the membership
+than two occasions, then we will ask you for full and immediate payment by card for the membership

 year that this applies to.

 your membership account must be cleared on termination (and for the avoidance